alexanderkim11/DomainChain/readme.md

 blockchain that is distributed, open, and extendable.
 To accomplish these goals, we propose DomainChain.

-This is a project for CS 6501: Network Security and Privacy out of the University of Virginia.

 # Contents
 - [/contracts](contracts): Contains all Solidity contracts used to implement and regulate DomainChain.
 See folder for more details